 Affiliate Disclosure: I publish various content marketing strategies, online business ideas, blogging tutorials, review articles, and discount offers on my blog.
 My content may contain some affiliate links for products/services I use, love, and recommend.
 If you take action (i.e., subscribe or make a purchase) after clicking one of my affiliate links, I’ll earn an affiliate commission with no additional cost to you.
 It helps me in creating more helpful content like this.

-Currently, WordPress has powered more than 34% web so that WordPress themes are definitely among the all-time bestselling products.
+Currently, WordPress power more than 42% web so that WordPress themes are definitely among the all-time bestselling products.

-Most of the people starting a blog or a website find it extremely hard to choose between free vs premium WordPress theme.
+Most of the people starting a blog or a website find it extremely hard to choose between free vs premium WordPress themes.

 What are the pros and cons of using free and premium WordPress themes?
 Which one is better for you and why?
 Or, is it absolutely necessary to have a premium theme to create a professional-looking & well-performing website?

 Do you have similar questions in your mind?